Methodology & Curriculum

 In summary, the court reporter who writes BOTH very short and with fast fingers will be among the best and most sought out in the profession.

-Why Mr. Kislingbury’s Method Works
+Why Mark Kislingbury's Method Works

 It's in the numbers!
 There are nine possible combinations, but below we'll provide overall results for only the short and fast reporters, as that is the level you will have obtained by graduation.